jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Metadata may be used to describe a CV, supporting its discovery as a resource
 - A CV may be expressed as a metadata schema, e.g. in XML

-### Uses of CVs

-Svenonius (1989), also see [KOSs by role in IR:](#koss-by-role-in-ir) **"In the form of terminological databanks, CVs are used to assist in both manual and automatic translation.
-In the form of glossaries, they standardize and explicate the meaning or usage of terms in specialized fields of activity.
-In the form of literary thesauri they assist in composition by facilitating the expression of ideas.
-In the form of conceptual structures they give backbone to knowledge representation systems."**